disclose/policymaker/docs/ARCHITECTURE.md

 - `/policymaker/download/securitytxt`
 - `/policymaker/download/dnssecuritytxt`

-`404.html` provides the static-host fallback.
-Router guards send incomplete protected flows back to the introduction.
+The two legacy paths stay in `ROUTES` so the static build still emits a 200-status entry for each; the router redirects them to `/`, where the introduction prose now lives. `404.html` provides the static-host fallback.
+Router guards send incomplete protected flows back to `/policymaker/organization`, the first input step.

 ## Standards boundaries